Stitches: One | Lace [part 1]

 Gothic Lace Cowl by Tin Can Knits is an ideal pattern designed for those new to lace knitting.
 The pattern is free and there is an in-depth tutorial on the Tin Can Knits blog to help you along the way.

 Yarn ideas: Manos Maxima and Rosy Green Big Merino Hug would be excellent choices for this great pattern.

 Modular blankets also make brilliant projects for developing your lace skills.
 With the added benefit that they are perfect for knitting in warmer weather, small pieces that you sew up at the end (after all you don’t want a huge blanket on your lap all summer).

 The Vivid Blanket by Tin Can Knits offer a wonderful canvas for playing with colour, all three yarns suggested have spectacular colour ranges, let your imagination run wild.

-The pattern can be knitted up a in a variety of weights, if you are very new to lace knitting you may be better with something a little thicker.
+The pattern can be knitted up in a variety of weights if you are very new to lace knitting you may be better with something a little thicker.

-Opt for a slightly lighter weight blanket in Debbie Bliss Rialto 4ply
+Opt for a slightly lighter weight blanket in Blacker Swan 4ply

 Join us tomorrow for part two and some more pattern inspiration

 Clare Devine is a writer and designer.
 Originally from South Africa, she has nomadic tendencies and is currently knitting her way around the UK.
 She is passionate about all things fibre related (especially if it’s grey), knitting, travel and sunshine in equal measures.